DHTMLX/docs-suite/docs/ribbon/api/ribbon_getselected_method.md

 @signature: {'getSelected(): string[];'}

 @returns:
-- param     array    an array of string values with IDs of selected items
+An array of string values with IDs of selected items.

 @example:
 ribbon.getSelected(); // -> ["selected_1", "selected_1.1"]